jpegleg/callsoup/README.md

 callback type functionality.

 The POST body data in these two example functionalities is straight text in, JSON out.
+`$CALLBACK_TARGET` would be the place to send your callback to, such as `https://somemetrics.someplace.somewhere/api/v1/metrics` or whatever the
+DNS name is for the system you need to send the callback or healthcheck to, etc etc. Then `$CALLSOUPURL` would be the endpoint you have for your callsoup service, such as `https://myplace.local:3333` or however you service it up.
+It could also be used on a loopback device, or different port, just change the bind stanza if such a thing is needed.

+These are cURL examples, but potentialy instead of curl, you might more likely bake in HTTP requests to the callsoup service for your other applications.

 ```
 curl -X POST -H "Content-Type: application/json" --data "$CALLBACK_TARGET" "$CALLSOUPURL"/api/fetch